ahtsham58/ChatGPT-as-a-Conversational-Recommender-System/README.md

-# "_ChatGPT as a Conversational Recommender System: A User-Centric Analysis_"
+# "_ChatGPT as a Conversational Recommender System: A User-Centric Analysis_ UMAP 24"

 We report the data and compile results for our research work published in ACM UMAP 2024.